jcaillon/valet/tests.d/1106-self-update/results.approved.md

   - 6. Run self setup command (in case of an installation).

-  - 7. Try to update (fetch merge -ff-only) the git repositories under your valet user directory.
+  - 7. Try to update (fetch merge -ff-only) the git repositories and all installed extensions in your valet user directory.

 USAGE